-- unwelcome touching, sexual/physical assault, impeding, restraining or blocking movements
+- unwelcome touching, sexual/physical assault, impeding, restraining or blocking movements; and

-- verbal abuse of a sexual nature, graphic verbal commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations, not pedagogically appropriate
+- verbal abuse of a sexual nature, graphic verbal commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations, not pedagogically appropriate; and

-- leering, making sexual gestures, displaying of suggestive objects or pictures, cartoon or posters in a public space or forum, not pedagogically appropriate
+- leering, making sexual gestures, displaying of suggestive objects or pictures, cartoon or posters in a public space or forum, not pedagogically appropriate; and

 Quid pro quo conduct:

-- making submission to sexual advances an actual or implied condition of employment, work status, promotion, grades or letters of recommendation, including subtle pressure for sexual activity, an element of which may be repeated requests for private meetings with no academic or work purpose
+- making submission to sexual advances an actual or implied condition of employment, work status, promotion, grades or letters of recommendation, including subtle pressure for sexual activity, an element of which may be repeated requests for private meetings with no academic or work purpose; and

 - making or threatening reprisals after a negative response to sexual advances.

 The determination of whether an environment is “hostile” is based on a reasonable-person standard, considering all the circumstances.
 These circumstances could include, but are not limited to:

 - the frequency or pervasiveness of the speech or conduct;

 - the nature and severity of the speech or conduct;